ALiao18/cscg_torch/README.md

 # CSCG PyTorch

-A GPU-optimized PyTorch implementation of Compositional Structured Context-Sensitive Grammar (CSCG) Hidden Markov Models using the Baum-Welch EM algorithm.
+A GPU-optimized PyTorch implementation of Clone-Structured Cognitive Graphs (CSCG) Cloned Hidden Markov Models (CHMM) trained using the Baum-Welch EM algorithm.
+This is adapted from Vicarious AI's Paper "Clone-structured graph representations enable flexible learning and vicarious evaluation of cognitive maps"

 ## Features